Haifa3D/hand-electronic-design/README.md

 <img src="images/drv8833_board.PNG" alt="diagram" width="277"/>
 [image was taken from Pololu website]

-* Solder the top side of the board (all components without the ESP32 and resistors)
+* Solder the top side of the board (all components except the ESP32 and resistors)
 <img src="images/Oded's_Hand_v7_CAD_top.png" alt="diagram" width="277"/>

 *Tip: start from the led(the smallest pitch) --> drivers (drv8833)-->connectors --> button --> Switch